 The author has 25 years of automotive experience and has assembled the most extensive collection of symbols and warning lights anywhere (over 1,000!) and can help you open and start any keyless start car with a dead key fob battery.
 BA, St. Joseph’s College, ME: MS, Rensselaer Polytechnic Institute, NY

-These are the Automatic Headlight Dimmer indicator symbols.
+These are all Automatic Headlight Dimmer indicator symbols.
 The system is also known as the High Beam Assistant.
 Shown in the traditional blue of the high beam indicator or in green, the symbols indicates that the high beams are on and that the system will automatically (AUTO or A) switch between the low and high headlight beams on the automobile depending on whether or not sensors detect oncoming vehicle head lights in the distance.

 But first, is one of these truly your symbol??
 If yes, continue below.

-The letter A may or may not be seen inside the drawing representing a lamp.
-The lines pointing out represent light.
 And believe it or not, similar systems have been available in some form on high-end vehicles since the 1950s!

 More Versions